descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

  swap(vector<int>(), v); // would become ok
 ```

-*"I suggest we don’t touch this unless we are looking at the rvalue/lvalue rules for other reasons."*
+*"I suggest we don’t touch this **unless we are looking at the rvalue/lvalue rules for other reasons.**"*

+The other reason why we should re-evaluate user-defined literals bound to references is to reduce dangling pointers and dangling references.
+It is also surprising that user defined literals do not work simply without memory issues and that they currently work better in C and practically in every other language than it does in C++.
+It wouldn't hurt to fix any brittle rules and in the 10++ years since we got `constexpr` some of these may have already been fixed and it could be time to review these finer points.

+Even if these brittle concerns haven't already been addressed, two things could be performed to mitigate these concerns.
+For instance a automatic conversion from lvalue reference to pointer would allow passing implicit and explicit, via `&`, references to pointer arguments.
+Along with static duration, `C++` would then support the address of `C99` compound literal syntax.

+A more complicated solution for references would require compilers not just to look at 2 types but instead 3: the type of the resolved `constexpr`, the type of the argument and the explicit '&' in front of the `constexpr` when the argument is a pointer.

 #### n2235
 ***`Generalized Constant Expressions—Revision 5`*** [^n2235]

 **2007**

-*"Gabriel Dos Reis	Bjarne Stroustrup	Jens Maurer"*

 *"This paper generalizes the notion of constant expressions to include constant-expression functions and user-defined literals"*

-*"The goal is ... to increase C99 compatibility."*
+*"The goal is ... to **increase C99 compatibility.**"*

 *"This paper generalizes the notion of constant expressions to include calls to “sufficiently simple” functions (constexpr functions) and objects of user-defined types constructed from “sufficiently simple” constructors (constexpr constructors.)"*

-*"simplify the language definition in the area of constant expression to match existing practice"*
+*"**simplify the language** definition in the area of constant expression **to match existing practice**"*

 *"Any enhancement of the notion of constant expressions has to carefully consider the entanglement of many different notions, but strongly related.
 Indeed, the notion of constant expression appears in different contexts:"*